AccessUW/AccessUW/README.md

 - Zoom feature on map
 - Ability to add multi-stop routes through various locations on the UW campus

+## How to obtain the source code
+All code that is required to run the project is found in this repository and in Android Studio.

 ## General repository layout:
 - Model-View-Presenter: